 - Turn one of the potatoes on its side and cut off the top portion of it about a 1/4” from the top creating an oval slice on the top.

-- Using a parry knife (small thin blade) insert it in the top of the potato making small rings – space them out about 1/4” apart.
+- Using a paring knife (small thin blade) insert it in the top of the potato making small rings – space them out about 1/4” apart.
 You want insert the blade almost all the way down to the bottom of the potato but do not go all the way through the other side.

 - Next, turn the potato over on the cut side and taking the tip of a sharp knife make cuts starting all the way around. *IMPORTANT – looking at your potato leave a 1” rectangular piece uncut – this is what will help “bloom” your potato.